Accept what is, let go of what was, and have faith in your journey.

 - Your heart might be bruised, but it will gradually heal and become capable of feeling the beauty of life once again.
 It’s happened to you before, and it will happen again – life is always changing.
 When something ends or someone leaves, it’s because something else or someone else is about to arrive – you will feel alive and whole again soon.

-It can be difficult to leave a long-term life situation behind, even when your inner-wisdom tells you that things aren’t right and it’s time to let go.
+It can be difficult to leave a long-term life situation behind, even when your inner-compass tells you that things aren’t right and it’s time to let go.
 At this point, you can choose to let go and endure the sudden pain of leaving behind the familiar to make way for a new chapter in your life, or you can stay and suffer a constant, aching pain that gradually eats away at your heart and mind, like a cancer… until you wake up one day and find yourself buried so deep in the dysfunction of the situation that you barely remember who you are and what you desire.

 Don’t do this you yourself!